 SDLS Extended Procedures BB needs to be updated to include procedures for symmetric key exchange and secure link establishment between peers.
+Project has been approved by CMC on 04/05/2024.

 Extended Procedures directives (Command and Reply) are normally transferred using packets over an SDLS secure channel.
 To instantiate this SA, a shared symmetric key needs to be exchanged between to 2 peers.
 To achieve this, two new procedures could be specified: